baldm0mma/programmingNotes/meetups.md

   - Content
     - Challenges
       - Working in a global, diverse, and asynchronous team does come with its set of challenges:
         - Varying Working Hours: The first challenge is managing different time zones.
-While it's a fantastic aspect of Grafana Labs that the sun never sets on its team, coordinating meetings and ensuring effective communication across time zones can be a logistical puzzle.
+While it's a fantastic aspect of Grafana Labs that the sun never sets on its teams, coordinating meetings, collaberating on projects, and ensuring effective communication across time zones can be a logistical puzzle.
           - My team is split between the US, and Western/Central Europe.
 This means that by midnight Mountain time, half my team clocks in, and only 6-9 hours later does the other half of my team even wake up and get online.
 This means that if I need to get ahold of someone, I need to be very intentional about when I do it.
 And a quick glance at our teammates calendars shows an overlap of only about 90-120 minutes a day that is shared between all of us.
         - Communication Styles: Cultural differences often lead to distinct communication styles and norms.
 What might be seen as assertive in one cultural context might be considered impolite in another.
 These differences can lead to misunderstandings and miscommunications.
           - For example, in the US, we tend to be very direct and to the point.
 We don't like to beat around the bush, and we don't like to waste time.
 We also tend to be very informal, and we don't like to use titles or honorifics.
 This can be a bit of a shock to someone from a culture that is more formal, or that values indirect communication.
 And it can be a bit of a shock to someone who is used to a more formal work environment.